cloudfoundry/summit-training-classes/basics/site/README.md

 Sometimes service provisioning has been observed to time out after 10 minutes.
 The operation cannot be cancelled.

 _Resolution:_ Contact Swisscom if this issue is seen, and the only option is to wait.

+## 8. Routes

+### Common Issues

+#### Arguments in the wrong order

+The argument order in `cf create-route` and `cf map-route` are counter-intuitive:

+`cf create-route space domain.com --hostname www`

+The thing that usually appears on the left (`www`) appears on the right in the command, and the command misuses terminology.

+_Resolution:_ Explicitly highlight this confusing issue on a white board.